awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether storage encryption is enabled for your RDS DB instances\.
+This control checks whether storage encryption is enabled for your Amazon RDS DB instances\.

 For an added layer of security for your sensitive data in RDS DB instances, you should configure your RDS DB instances to be encrypted at rest\.
-To encrypt your Amazon RDS DB instances and snapshots at rest, enable the encryption option for your RDS DB instances\.
-Data that is encrypted at rest includes the underlying storage for DB instances, its automated backups, Read Replicas, and snapshots\.
+To encrypt your RDS DB instances and snapshots at rest, enable the encryption option for your RDS DB instances\.
+Data that is encrypted at rest includes the underlying storage for DB instances, its automated backups, read replicas, and snapshots\.

-RDS encrypted DB instances use the industry standard AES\-256 encryption algorithm to encrypt your data on the server that hosts your RDS DB instances\.
+RDS encrypted DB instances use the open standard AES\-256 encryption algorithm to encrypt your data on the server that hosts your RDS DB instances\.
 After your data is encrypted, Amazon RDS handles authentication of access and decryption of your data transparently with a minimal impact on performance\.
 You do not need to modify your database client applications to use encryption\.

 Amazon RDS encryption is currently available for all database engines and storage types\.
 Amazon RDS encryption is available for most DB instance classes\.
 To learn about DB instance classes that do not support Amazon RDS encryption, see [Encrypting Amazon RDS resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html) in the *Amazon RDS User Guide*\.